kit-algo/distributed_clustering_thrill/README.md

 * `lib` - dependencies as git submodules
 * `src` - actual source code
-* `scripts` - scripted stuff to run our experiements, put moab jobs into a queue, etc.
+* `scripts` - scripted stuff to run our experiements, put moab jobs into a queue, postprocess experimental results for evaluation, etc.
-* `analysis` - jupyter notebooks to analyse and plot the results of the experiments

 When building everything (among others) the following binaries are build: